 I have a boatload of herbalism books.
 I confess to being a book hoarder.
 Don’t get me wrong I love love my kindle but not for books that I need to work in, like crafts and herbs.

-I wanted to put a list of herbal books together for you guys, the ones that are really the best that I have myself in my own library. the ones that I just love and refer back to over and over again.
+I wanted to put a list of herbal books together for this post, the ones that are really the best that I have myself in my own library. the ones that I just love and refer back to over and over again.
 It was hard to just pick 7 of them.
-But I narrowed down my list thinking of the aspiring herbalist and the herbal remedy book that I use the most out of all of them.
+But I narrowed down my list thinking of the aspiring herbalist and this is the book I use the most out of all of them.